Texas crash victims included new students just branching out

 “He was a very dedicated student, very involved in social causes,” she said.
 “Any school would be delighted to have had him as a student.”

+Before coming to New Mexico, Sanchez had played with the Club de Golf Pulgas Pandas, a club in the prosperous city of Aguacalientes in north-central Mexico.

 Stone graduated from Nocona High School in 2021, where she played golf, volleyball and softball.
-Her mother, Chelsi Stone, described her as a ray of sunshine and told the story of how the 18-year-old had begged her to get tiny matching heart tattoos before returning to the University of the Southwest.
+Her mother, Chelsi Stone, described her as a ray of sunshine.

-“I’m so forever grateful that God gave me the courage to go through with it and always have this memory with her,” Chelsi Stone wrote on her Facebook page.

-The men's and women's golf teams were united not only by their love for the game but by their faith, friends and family have said.

 Caption